St. Andrew Lutheran Church

 Play clothes that encourage self-help are the best.
 We do many fun but messy activities, and our curriculum extends to our outdoor classroom daily.
 Remember coats for outdoor activity on cool or rainy days.
-The children go outdoors every day except in heavy rain and extreme cold.
+The children go outdoors every day except in extreme cold or wind.
 Athletic type shoes with rubber soles offer the best protection.
 Sandals, plastic shoes or shoes with hard soles are not recommended.
 Please mark clothing and belongings to avoid loss.
 We require a backpack large enough for your child’s coat, and a bicycle helmet for the playground, clearly marked with your child’s name.

 Preschool students in the 3-4’s and 4-5’s classes should be toilet trained and independent of the teachers for assistance in personal hygiene.

 We want communication to be two-way.
 A monthly calendar, newsletter and bulletin boards will keep you informed of all planned preschool activities.
-“Prayer Requests, Concerns & Questions” forms and boxes are located in preschool office.
 Please feel free to contact your teachers or director with any joys or concerns about your child.

 "A boy on a bed, dreaming of Yo-yos" Lachlan, age 4